jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

   <li>Make alteration</li>
 </ol>

-Whilst the above focuses much on data manipulation via the Works API, here is an example of some data retrieval calls that may be performed alongside these actions via the reporting API.
+Whilst the above focuses much on data manipulation via the Work API, here is an example of some data retrieval calls that may be performed alongside these actions via the reporting API.
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">